Wivenhoe Circular walk

 National Rail: 03457 48 49 50 • Traveline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

-- Coming off platform 2 at Wivenhoe Station, do not go over the bridge but take the tarmac path on its left-hand side, your direction 115°.
-In 30 metres you pass the Station pub on the other side of the railway tracks.
-45 metres further on turn left, go up steps to an earth access road, with King Georges Field opposite.
+- Coming off platform 2 at Wivenhoe Railway Station, do not go over the bridge but take the tarmac path on its left-hand side, your direction 115°.
+In 30 metres you pass the Station pub over on the other side of the railway tracks.
+45 metres further on turn left, go up brick on edge steps to an earth access road, with King Georges Field opposite.
 Here you turn right, your direction 80°, and keep ahead, ignoring ways off.

 - In 70 metres the road becomes tarmac and you keep ahead, passing a car park with public WCs on your left.
-In 60 metres, at the High Street T-junction, with the Greyhound pub opposite, you turn right downhill.
-In 85 metres you pass on your left-hand side the entrance to St Mary’s Church.
-In a further 50 metres, bend right with the main road for 10 metres, then left, to continue down to the banks of the River Colne.
+In 60 metres, at the High Street T-junction, with the Greyhound pub opposite (a lunch and post-walk refreshment option) you turn right downhill.
+In 85 metres you pass on your left-hand side the entrance to St Mary’s Church (worth a vist).
+In a further 45 metres you pass on your left-hand side Wivenhoe Delicatessan , very good for picnic provisions, and in a further 5 minutes bend right with the main road for 10 metres, then left , to continue down to the banks of the River Colne.

 - The Walk on the Wivenhoe side of the river

-- In 20 metres you pass the Nottage Maritime Institute on your left-hand side and in a further 10 metres the Rose & Crown pub.
+- In 20 metres you pass the Nottage Maritime Institute on your left-hand side and in a further 10 metres the Rose & Crown pub, a lunch option on this side of the river.

-- Continue straight on, along a gravel track next to the riverbank, in 50 metres going over a concrete ramp with a wooden jetty on its right.
+- Continue straight on, along a gravel track next to the riverbank, in 50 metres going over a concrete ramp with a wooden (private)jetty on its right.
 The route ahead through the former Cook’s Shipyard, for a long time diverted whilst the residential redevelopment was in progress, has now been reinstated.